TrellixVulnTeam/swahilipython_SCMU/Doc/library/stdtypes.rst

    single: __gt__() (instance method)
    single: __ge__() (instance method)

-Non-identical instances of a class normally compare as non-equal unless the class defines the :meth:`__eq__` method.
+Non-identical instances of a kundi normally compare as non-equal unless the kundi defines the :meth:`__eq__` method.

-Instances of a class cannot be ordered with respect to other instances of the same class, or other types of object, unless the class defines enough of the methods :meth:`__lt__`, :meth:`__le__`, :meth:`__gt__`, and :meth:`__ge__` (in general, :meth:`__lt__` and :meth:`__eq__` are sufficient, if you want the conventional meanings of the comparison operators).
+Instances of a kundi cannot be ordered with respect to other instances of the same class, or other types of object, unless the kundi defines enough of the methods :meth:`__lt__`, :meth:`__le__`, :meth:`__gt__`, and :meth:`__ge__` (in general, :meth:`__lt__` and :meth:`__eq__` are sufficient, if you want the conventional meanings of the comparison operators).